-Founded in 1982 and English Athletics (EA) affiliated, we aim to provide a broad range of training, racing and social activities for anyone interested in getting out to run, regardless of age and ability.
+Founded in 1982 and English Athletics (EA) affiliated, we provide a broad range of training, racing and social activities for anyone interested in getting out to run, regardless of age and ability.
 We invest considerable time and funds in training our volunteer coaches with UK Athletics (UKA).
 They are dedicated to providing our members, both adults and juniors, with high quality training in a sociable and enjoyable atmosphere.
 We offer a choice of three training sessions during the week, each at a different time and with a different focus.
 We hold a junior training session on Saturday mornings.
 On a Monday we hold a 45 minute session starting at 7:00 pm for beginners and those returning from injury.
 On a Tuesday we hold a 1 hour session starting at 6:30pm for more advanced runners looking to improve their speed and endurance.

-We are now fortunate to have use of a newly surfaced, three lane, all weather track, in Crowborough, the result of many years of active campaigning and lobbying.
-It makes track sessions more safe, comfortable and effective.
-We communicate via Facebook, What’s app and email, and produce a monthly newsletter as well as this website, which if you become a member will give you access to hints and tips to improve your running, recommendations for local races to enter and all the latest Club news.
-The club is run by a committee, which meets regularly and holds an annual Annual General Meeting (AGM) to which all members are invited to attend and which is followed by a social event.
+We are fortunate to have use of a surfaced, three lane, all weather track, in Crowborough that makes our track sessions safe, comfortable and effective.
+We communicate via Facebook, What’s app and email, as well as this website, which if you become a member will give you access to hints and tips to improve your running, recommendations for local races to enter and all the latest Club news.
+The club is run by a committee, which meets regularly and holds an Annual General Meeting (AGM) to which all members are invited to attend and which is followed by a social event.
 Every club member is encouraged to get involved in supporting the running of the club.

 What We Do